Posts

 Image

-I listened to Shari Franke's The House of My Mother as an audiobook, narrated by the author herself.
+I listened to Shari Franke 's The House of My Mother as an audiobook, narrated by the author herself.
 It was a mixed experience.
 In the early chapters—where she describes her mother, Ruby’s childhood and their family’s early years—her reading felt distant, almost detached.
 Since Shari wasn’t part of that story, it came across as a recitation rather than storytelling.
 However, once the focus shifted to her own experiences, her narration became more engaging.
 Shari is careful not to tell her siblings' stories beyond what directly overlaps with her own, which is intentional and respectful.
 The only sibling she delves into is her brother Chad, and honestly, I felt bad for him at times.
 She recounts life before the cameras, the YouTube years, and what happened after their family’s channel declined—suddenly and dramatically, about halfway through the book.
 At that point, I thought, OK, so what’s the rest of the book going to be about?
-I couldn’t help but compare it to two other memoir...
+I couldn’t help but compare it to two other memo...

 Five Little Pigs by Agatha Christie * * * *